 Content marketing is a complex field, but more and more experts agree that it’s not just about writing amazing blog posts.
 Content overload is real.
 There is simply too much content produced these days, and companies are competing on the quality of content as well as on its discoverability.

 SEO is one of the content distribution tactics that can’t be ignored.
-Luckily, you can improve your SEO scores with the help of Yoast SEO plugin.
+Luckily, you can improve your SEO scores with the help of the Yoast SEO plugin.
 The plugin takes all the SEO recommendations and gives them to you in a simple and easy-to-follow form.

 10. Blocking site from search engines

 WordPress has a wonderful feature of discouraging search engines from finding your site while you’re still building and developing it.
-But often times, people forget to uncheck the box, therefore, preventing Google from discovering your site even when the site is ready.
+But oftentimes, people forget to uncheck the box, therefore, preventing Google from discovering your site even when the site is ready.

 This mistake can easily be fixed by going to Settings >> Reading and making sure the “Discourage search engines from indexing this site” box is unchecked.

 We all make mistakes.
 But in the highly connected social world, we have a great advantage – when many people make the same mistakes we can learn faster, accumulate knowledge and prevent future missteps.
 So take note of these most common WordPress mistakes and see if you made any of them.
-Then go to WordPress dashboard and try to fix them.
+Then go to the WordPress dashboard and try to fix them.
 Your users will thank you for it.